 Sunflower (Helianthus annuus L.) is an important oilseed crop in India, popularly known as "Surajmukhi."
 Its name is derived from the Greek words 'Helios', meaning 'sun' and 'anthos', meaning 'flower'.
 Young sunflowers often exhibit heliotropism, meaning they follow the direction of the sun and turn towards direct sunlight.
 In India, Sunflower production is mainly done for the extraction of edible oil.
 Sunflower seeds contain about 48–53 per cent edible oil.
 Sunflower oil is also considered a premium option compared to other vegetable oils, as it contains linoleic acid (an omega-6 fatty acid) and oleic acid (a monounsaturated fatty acid), both of which are considered low in cholesterol and beneficial for heart health.
 Sunflower seeds are a good source of vitamin E, healthy fats, and various minerals, including magnesium and zinc and are used as nutritious feed for birds and animals.
 It is also used in the preparation of cosmetics and pharmaceuticals.

-Sunflower cultivation in India began in the 1960s as a response to the growing demand for edible oils.
+Sunflower cultivation in India began in the 1960s as a result to the demand for edible oils.
 It was introduced as an alternative oilseed to help meet the country's increasing consumption needs.
 Today, India is the fourth-largest oilseed-producing country in the world, accounting for 10 per cent of global oilseed production.

 State |

-Production (Mt) |
+Production in (000) MT |

 % of All India Production |